Protect your business against email compromise

 If you discover that an email account within your business has been compromised, there are some steps you can take to help reduce the impact.

-You can also report the incident to us at CERT NZ.
+You can also report the incident to us at NCSC.